 We are delighted that this project won the SIGBI Programme Award 2012 in the programme area of Violence and Conflict Resolution.

 Recognizing dominant behaviour for what it is can save women from a life of misery, pain and even death.
 Do you have a teenage grandchild just starting relationships, or a friend who you suspect is being abused?
 If so, a copy of this book, ‘Every Six Seconds’ can be obtained from Lighthouse Women’s Aid or contact us.

-We ran a further Creative Writing Course for women with links to Lighthouse Women’s Aid earlier in 2013 which again produced some excellent writing and we have completed a 2nd level course with 5 of the women who have participated in the first level courses.
+We later ran a further Creative Writing Course for women with links to Lighthouse Women’s Aid earlier which again produced some excellent writing and we have completed a 2nd level course with 5 of the women who have participated in the first level courses.
 This focused more on writing fiction and the do’s and don’ts of creative writing.
 Over the course of 6 weeks we saw a real improvement in their writing skills and an increase in confidence and self-esteem.